valory-xyz/open-autonomy/docs/guides/create_service_existing_agent.md

-The typical use case that this guide intends to illustrate is where a service owner wants to use already developed agents to run its own service, possibly customizing it through the service parameters.
-For example, an oracle agent service with existing agents, where the service owner specifies
+The typical use case that this guide intends to illustrate is where a service owner wants to use existing agents to run its own service with a custom configuration.
+For example, an oracle service customized to serve data of their interest.

-  - what exchanges the agents should feed the information from, and
-  - what blockchain the service is reporting to.

 ##What you will learn
 In this guide, we will show how to: